-Table V summarizes all the above-mentioned research contributions relying on the interplay between NOMA and cooperative communications.
-In Table V. "DL" and "OP" represent the downlink and outage probability, respectively.
-The terminology of "Idealized topology" in the table indicates that the users may not be randomly positioned and that the path loss is assumed to be constant.
+Table 5 summarizes all the aforementioned research contributions relying on the interplay between NOMA and cooperative communications.
+In Table 5, "DL" and "OP" represent the downlink and outage probability, respectively.
+The terminology of "idealized topology" in the table indicates that the users may not be randomly positioned and that the path loss is assumed to be constant.
 The aforementioned literature has investigated the potential performance enhancements of NOMA with the aid of cooperative techniques.
 Nonetheless, there are several open research opportunities.
-For example, although employing relays is capable of improving the reception reliability, whilst extending the coverage area, it requires an extra time slot for relaying.
-Developing fullduplex relays for NOMA networks constitutes a promising research direction for eliminating the requirement of an extra slot [155]-[157].
-However, invoking full-duplex relays will require the elimination of both the self interference and of the inter-user interference.
+For example, although employing relays is capable of improving the reception reliability, while extending the coverage area, it requires an extra time slot for relaying.
+Developing full-duplex relays for NOMA networks constitutes a promising research direction for eliminating the requirement of an extra slot [155]-[157].
+However, invoking full-duplex relays will require the elimination of both selfinterference and interuser interference.

 Additionally, the existing research contributions on C-RAN NOMA are still in their infancy.
-It is worth pointing out that C-RAN techniques are capable of efficient interference management and large scale data control.
-This is particularly important for large-scale C-RAN NOMA networks, where sophisticated interference management (e.g. distributed beamforming design), dynamic user association and efficient PA can be jointly considered.
+It is worth pointing out that C-RAN techniques are capable of efficient interference management and large-scale data control.
+This is particularly important for large-scale C-RAN NOMA networks, where sophisticated interference management (e.g., distributed beamforming design), dynamic user association, and efficient PA can be jointly considered.